bhopals/english-vocabs/skill-set-writing.md

   - Only billionaires can afford to buy sports franchises
   - Amateur (am·a·teur, /ˈamədər,ˈaməˌtər,ˈaməCHər/) atheletes are struggling to survive on very little money
   - Writers need to help readers `follow` `the development of ideas`
-  - Weeded out the out-of-the-date perpers and checked accuracy of the information in the system.
+  - Weeded out the out-of-the-date papers and checked accuracy of the information in the system.
   - Computer games can give children an opportunity to `exercise` their `problem-solving skills`.
   - Many drivers `exhibit` `unnecessary aggressive behavior` on the highway.
   - Some drivers `weave` `in and out of lanes` looking for any space to `advance`.